 It can help with several issues — manifest of the many items we review — ranging from creating efficiencies in the day-to-day operation to reducing over-servicing to maximizing the sale price of your firm.
 A business valuation can also bolster your financial house if you’re planning on staying for the long haul and selling is not an immediate goal.

 Either way, you’re constantly building the value of your firm, and now more than ever considering the hyper-competition for PR dollars from brand-side marketers.
-Below, I reiterate the reasons why agency valuations are key and necessary.
+Below, I reiterate the reasons why PR agency valuations are key and necessary.

 Costs are Reasonable